 I scanned the room looking for anything new and different, which brought me to a nice long chat with Brendan.
 He said the pub is always a work in progress, which I believe this is what keeps him going.
 Constantly thinking, doing, working, and more.
 I don’t know how he accomplishes so much, but he does.

 There were several additions and enhancements that added, even more, charm to the pub.
 I wandered about attempting to capture the beauty and feel of the relics and antiques with my phone camera, however, more patrons were coming in and our peacefulness became a thing of the past.

 Hmmm, a bell and a spooky picture – must be a story to go along with these pieces?!
 So, let me give you a brief history on these two items.
 The bell is a cow bell that belonged to my husband’s father.
 We gave the bell and the picture to Brendan last year, about this same time.
 The spooky picture was in a store front window, which when you look at it with a keen eye, the image changes to a woman’s face.
 The camera doesn’t catch the likeness of the two faces.

-Every nook and cranny has its own personality and I’m sure there must be a tall tale behind each piece that is carefully placed into each grouping.
-There is not an interior decorator that does this folks, it is Brendan Doyle and his family – what a talented group!
+Every nook and cranny have its own personality and I’m sure there must be a tall tale behind each piece that is carefully placed into each grouping.
+There is not an interior decorator that creates this magical place folks, it is Brendan Doyle and his family – what a talented group!

 So many lovely people and not a shy one in the bunch.
 Some of the patrons are local and others hail from anywhere and everywhere.
 The pub has really become the spot to have fun in the last couple of years.
 The Inn is the “in” place to go.
 A place for good spirits and great conversation.
 Everyone was hyped up about the parade – oh, did I say parade?